hidroh/materialistic/README.md

+( <b>jim's fork of: https://github.com/hidroh/materialistic</b> )<br>
+Note: you need Android Studio 3 to build hidroh's MagnumOpus now.
+AS3 is available in the Canary channel.<br>
+YANote: it is lovely to pull in a project and not see *ANY* changes needed for a clean build.
+That is REALLY pretty amazing.
+Good job, hidroh!

 ## Materialistic for Hacker News
 Material design [Hacker News] client for Android, uses official [HackerNews/API], [Dagger] for dependency injection and [Robolectric] for unit testing.